How Many Rows and Columns in Excel (2003, 2007, 2010, 2016)

 Example #3 – Show Minimal Number of Rows & Columns to Users

-- Select other rows except for the first ten rows, to select quickly first select the 11th row.
+- Select other rows except for the first ten rows to select quickly.
+First, select the 11th row.

-Now users can access only 10 rows, but all the 16k + columns.
+Now, users can access only 10 rows, but all the 16,000+ columns.

-- Now right click on the column header and choose “Hide” or press the shortcut key “Ctrl + 0” to hide all the selected columns.
+- Now, right-click on the column header and choose “Hide” or press the shortcut key “Ctrl + 0” to hide all the selected columns.

-Example #4 – Restrict Users Action to Minimal Rows & Columns
+Example #4 – Restrict User’s Action to Minimal Rows & Columns

 For example, assume we need to limit the user action to the range of cells from A1 to G10, right-click on the worksheet and choose the “View Code” option.

-Now users can access only cells from A1 to G10.
+Now, users can access only cells from A1 to G10.

 Things to Remember

-The number of rows and columns from Excel 2007 onward in 10,48,576 rows and 16,384 columns.
+The number of rows and columns from Excel 2007 onwards is 10,48,576 rows and 16,384 columns.